TestingResearchIllinois/NonDex/README.md

 Use (Maven):
 ============

-After installing, add the plugin to your plugins section in your pom:
+After installing, add the plugin to the plugins section under the build section in your pom:

 ```xml
 <project>